Anne Hampton Brewster

 Anne Maria Hampton Brewster (October 29, 1818 – April 1, 1892) was one of America's first female foreign correspondents, publishing primarily in Philadelphia, New York and Boston newspapers.
-She also published novels, poems and numerous short stories.
+She also published novels, poems, and numerous short stories.

-She was a "social outlaw" (as a friend described her) by refusing to marry, by converting to Catholicism, by moving out of the house of older brother, Benjamin H. Brewster (who later served as United States Attorney General in the 1880s), in order to live alone, by moving to Rome, and, foremost, by continuing to write through it all, first as a dilettante and then as a self-supporting professional.
-Brewster had a very close relationship with Charlotte Cushman but she forced herself to break away regretting it years later.
+She was a "social outlaw" (as a friend described her) by refusing to marry; converting to Catholicism; moving out of the house of her older brother Benjamin H. Brewster (who later served as United States Attorney General in the 1880s) in order to live alone; moving to Rome; and by continuing to write through it all, first as a dilettante and then as a self-supporting professional.
+Brewster had a very close relationship with Charlotte Cushman but she forced herself to break away, although she regretted it years later.

 Brewster died in Siena, Italy on April 1, 1892, and left her writings and books to the Library Company of Philadelphia.

 She also used the pen name of Enna Duval (Enna being Anne in reverse) for work published between 1845 and 1860.

 Early and family life

 Brewster was born in Philadelphia, Pennsylvania, on October 29, 1818, to Maria Hampton and Francis Enoch Brewster, the second child of three.
 She was known to be a feminist and social outlaw because she was an independent woman who did not want to marry.
 Instead of getting married and having a family, she preferred to write in order to support herself.
 She later left to go to Rome, Italy and wrote on many Italian topics such as: Art, architecture, archaeology, political events, and social gossip for many different American newspapers.
-All throughout her life, Anne continued to write having published a total of three novels, seven pieces of nonfiction, fifty-two short stories, and four poems, along with many newspaper articles.
+All throughout her life, Anne continued to write having published a total of three novels, seven pieces of nonfiction, 52 short stories, and four poems, along with many newspaper articles.
 Anne had wishes to leave all of her works to the Library Company of Philadelphia, but she had a special wish that her "Library and everything appertaining to it...
 Be kept intact and called The Maria Hampton Brewster Library...
 In Honour of the memory of my beloved Mother."
 Anne died in 1893 and The Library Company has recognized her wishes and kept all of her works intact through a special accessioning procedure.

 Brewsters very close friend Charlotte Cushman who her brother prevented her from seeing.
 Brewster kept this painting of her by Thomas Sully and left it in her will.